jasheloper/random-name-gen/README.md

 ## Main file: `main.js`

-- The worker is created here using the `Worker()` constructor where the path containing the script is passed.
+- The worker is established here using the `Worker()` constructor where the path containing the script is passed.

 ```
 const worker = new Worker("name-worker.js");